How Many Foreigners In Korea Are There? 2023 Updated Stats

 There are many other reasons that foreigners want to live in Korea, including work, marriage, and study.
 Or a combination of these.
 Here’s a brief overview of the 3 main reasons why foreigners live in Korea and what they do here.

-These days, with Korea’s economy growing strongly (Korea is now ranked 10th in GDP), many foreigners move to Korea to look for work.
+These days, with Korea’s economy growing strongly (Korea is ranked top 15 in GDP), many foreigners move to Korea to look for work.
 Korea has transitioned from a ‘least developed’ nation to a ‘developed’ country, thanks to The Miracle on the Han River – a term given to Korea’s rapid development after the Korean War.
+There are 923,000 foreign workers in Korea in 2024, an increase of 80,000 vs. 2022.

 Whilst teaching in Korea is popular among the foreigners in Korea that I know, it certainly isn’t the main occupation for most immigrants in Korea.
-There are many more workers in the following industries:
+The largest sector for foreigner workers in Korea are the mining and manufacturing sectors, which account for 44.6% of all foreigners working in Korea, much larger than wholesale and retail sales, hotel, and restaurant businesses (18.4% combined).

 Korea is an exporting country, one that has a lot of manufacturing and production, as well as a growing services industry and high-tech companies.
-The wages in Korea are good and, according to a survey by workers in Korea, ‘high wages’ (70.9%) was the biggest reason for moving to Korea, followed by a ‘good working environment’ (10.7%).
+According to a survey by workers in Korea, ‘high wages’ (70.9%) was the main reason for moving to Korea, followed by a ‘good working environment’ (10.7%).

-With a relatively low cost of living, Korea is a place where many expats can work and save, as well as enjoy a comfortable life.
-Eating out is not expensive, accommodation (which is rising these days) is still a lot less than in other developed economies, whilst taxes are a lot lower than in the other developed countries.
+With a relatively low cost of living, many expats in Korea can work and save, as well as enjoy a comfortable life.
+Eating out is not expensive, accommodation costs are often less than in other developed economies, whilst taxes are also lower than in the other developed countries.

 If you’d like to know more about working in Korea, check out my guide to How To Apply For EPIK and start a new life working in Korea as a teacher in Korea.